aiven/aiven-docs/docs/products/clickhouse/concepts/disaster-recovery.md

 ## High availability

-High availability (HA) is an entity\'s ability to continuously maintain a certain level of operational performance for a desired period of time.
+High availability (HA) is an entity's ability to continuously maintain a certain level of operational performance for a desired period of time.
 HA is typically achieved by redundancy - securing replicas of databases or services to be highly available.
 To support disaster recovery